 For a complete list of documentation about CCs and followers, see CCs and followers resources.

-When you’re administering CCs and followers, keep in mind the following:
+When you’re managing CCs and followers, keep in mind the following:

 -

-Double-check your triggers and automations to make sure email client notifications are working as expected.
+Double-check your triggers and automations to make sure email client notifications work as expected.
 Actions for triggers and automations include a choice between

 Email user - (requester)